Wallmartboss/goit-js-hw-07/README.md

-# goit-js-hw-02
+# goit-js-hw-07
-Second homework for JavaScript
+Seventh homework for JavaScript